 Quantum dynamics as a material design principle is an emerging paradigm in condensed matter physics.
 The answers to basic questions about the nature of the orders, dynamics, coherence, and dissipation of dynamic quantum matter are still unknown.
 Within this activity, we aim at addressing some of the most basic questions about dynamic quantum matter: the nature of the orders in the time domain of quantum mechanics, the emergence of entangled orders, and the role of dissipation on quantum orders.

 Our goal is to predict, engineer, and probe non-equilibrium phases that have no equilibrium analogue.
-To accomplish these goals, we investigate external drivers that stabilize existing states by enhancing their robustness against noise and ultimately also investigate the non-equilibrium states that do not have analogues in equilibrium, as well as study energy dissipation and localization that play fundamental roles in limiting and enabling non-equilibrium states.
+To accomplish these goals, we investigate external drivers that stabilize existing states by enhancing their robustness against noise and ultimately also investigate the non-equilibrium states that do not have analogues in equilibrium, as well as study energy dissipation and localization, including through non-Hermitian effects, that play fundamental roles in limiting and enabling non-equilibrium states.
 Through a collaborative effort we aim at developing new theoretical models and methods able to understand and accurately predict the creation and control of novel dynamical quantum states of matter.
 Our theoretical efforts are supplemented by key experimental measurements using ultrafast, coherent photon probes with energies from the meV (terahertz) to the keV (x-rays) range.

 This activity is a joint theory-experiment project together with the research groups of Alexander Balatsky (Nordita), Jens Bardarson (KTH), Emil Bergholtz and Stefano Bonetti (Stockholm).